rahulshah63/aleo-indexer-service/README.md

-# Aleo Indexer Monorepo
+# Aleo Indexer Service

-Welcome to the Aleo Indexer Monorepo!
+Welcome to the Aleo Indexer Service!
 This repository houses two key components for interacting with the Aleo blockchain:

 1.  **Aleo Indexer**: A robust and extensible Aleo blockchain indexer CLI and framework.
 2.  **Aleo Money Market Indexer Example**: An example project demonstrating the usage of the Aleo Indexer CLI and framework with a money market scenario.